All children above nursery age join their families for the beginning of worship service, then are sung out to classes

 Middle School Youth Group / Parent Potluck

 Meets on first Saturdays to provide social interaction and service for both youth (Olin Room) and parents (Kitchen).
 Our next Saturday will be a little different.
 On January 11th we will meet on the second Saturday at 6 PM.
-Please RSVP to Alan or Bonnie.
+Please RSVP to Bonnie.

 For high school youth (grades 9-12):